 If your claim is about discrimination or a dispute over pay, the 3 month period begins when the incident or dispute happened.

-Before you make a claim to an employment tribunal, you must contact Acas (Advisory, Conciliation and Arbitration Service).
+Before you make a claim to an employment tribunal, you must tell Acas (Advisory, Conciliation and Arbitration Service).

-The time limit for making a claim is put on hold while Acas helps you with your dispute.
+The time limit for making a claim is put on hold while Acas helps you resolve your dispute.

 You can only apply for interim relief in a few situations.
 These include if you’ve been dismissed for: